Varsity Spirit: Sexual misconduct

 In September 2020, USA Today published a report accusing governing bodies tied to Varsity Spirit of allowing 180 individuals (including coaches, choreographers, and others) indicted for child sexual abuse — 140 of whom having been convicted — to continue participating in activities.
 It found that their list of blacklisted individuals only contained 21 people, and was only amended and expanded following reports made by the paper.

 In September 2022, a federal lawsuit was filed in Memphis against Varsity Brands, Varsity Spirit, and the estate of Scott Foster (a gym owner who had killed himself while under investigation for child sexual abuse), by six alleged victims of Foster.
-The suit alleged negligence in violation of the Protecting Young Victims from Sexual Abuse and Safe Sport Authorization Act of 2017, including that Varsity made no effort to prohibit Foster from attending its sanctioned events, even after his suspension from the USASF in 2018.
+The suit alleged negligence in violation of the Safe Sport Authorization Act, including that Varsity made no effort to prohibit Foster from attending its sanctioned events after his 2018 suspension from the USASF.

 All Star Scoring

 All Varsity Spirit competitions follow a shared scoring system.
 This system varies slightly per team depending on the age, level, and coed of the division.
-Unlike previous seasons the 2021-2022 scoring system is based on 50 points instead of 100.
+Unlike previous seasons the 2021–22 scoring system is based on 50 points instead of 100.
 This resulted in major shifts in the allocation of points within the sections of the cheerleading routines.

-Before the 2021-2022 season, the scoring system in Varsity Spirit and USASF governed competitions was straightforward.
+Before the 2021–22 season, the scoring system in Varsity Spirit and USASF governed competitions was straightforward.
 The scoring followed the main divisions of an all star cheerleading routine, stunts, pyramid, jumps, tosses, running tumbling, standing tumbling and dance.
 Each of these sections were allocated ten points, five for difficulty and five for execution except for dance.
 The scoring also allocated ten points for both performance and routine composition, five points to for stunt and pyramid creativity, and five points for stunt quantity.
 Lastly for coed teams five points were used to score coed stunts, non-coed teams were given a five.
 This scoring results in 100 possible points without deductions.

-The 2021-2022 season scoring system changed most dramatically in that the major sections of the routine were no longer scored evenly.
+The 2021–22 season scoring system changed most dramatically in that the major sections of the routine were no longer scored evenly.
 Stunts, pyramid, standing tumbling and running tumbling are allocated eight points, four for difficulty and four for execution; tosses and jumps were allocated four, two for difficulty and two for execution; and dance was only given two points.
 The amount allocated to routine composition dropped to two points while performance was dropped entirely, instead there are now two points allocated to a similar category, overall impression.
 Stunt and pyramid creativity are now allocated one point each.
 Another large change, mainly for all girl teams, is the change of the scoring sheet from coed teams to not coed teams.
 Meaning, coed teams still get scored on their coed stunts, unless they are an international team, however, the all-girl and international coed teams have the coed scoring section replaced with stunt quantity.
 This scoring results in 50 possible points which is doubled to obtain 100 possible points.